Legislative Campus Modernization (LCM)

 What are the issues with existing buildings?

-- The Newhouse Building was built as a temporary structure in 1934, and needs to be replaced.
+• The Irv Newhouse Building was built as a temporary structure in 1934, and needs to be replaced.
 Maintaining the building and troubleshooting problems with water leaks, a failing foundation, and a troublesome heat system has become increasingly expensive and challenging over the past two decades.

-- Structural systems do not meet current code.
-Inadequate masonry anchorage creates a safety hazard from falling brick at building exits.
+• Structural systems did not meet current code.
+Inadequate masonry anchorage created a safety hazard from falling brick at building exits.

-- The building envelope (exterior) does not meet current energy codes.
-It allows rainwater to leak into the building.
-Water infiltrating exterior walls creates a life safety issue for electrical wiring and devices.
+• The building exterior did not meet current energy codes.
+It allowed rainwater to leak into the building.
+Water infiltrated exterior walls creates a life safety issue for electrical wiring and devices.

-- The Pritchard Building was completed in 1958.
+• The Joel M Pritchard State Library was completed in 1958.
 The 2017 State Capitol Development Study indicated that the facility has significant functional, health and life safety hazards that must be addressed.
 More than 60 percent of the building was constructed for book storage and cannot be used for office space.
 This portion of the building is vacant.

 More Information